Emarioo/BetterThanBatch/docs/guide/17-Constructors and destructors.md

     destruct(it)
 ```

+- We could allow polymorphic `init` and `cleanup` but it would require complicated code.
+If it's worth than we can implement it.
+Otherwise we won't.

 # Implementation details

-Some code for construct, destruct can be found in `Generator.cpp`, function `GenContext::generateSpecialFnCall`.
+Code for construct and destruct can be found in `Generator.cpp - GenContext::generateSpecialFnCall` and `TypeChecker.cpp - TyperContext::checkFncall` (search for `"construct"`).

-At the time of writing this is true, may change in the future.
+**NOTE**: The code may change and this document could be out of date.